tldr-pages/tldr/pages/linux/aur.md

 # aur

 > Build packages from AUR and manage local repositories.
+> A locar repository needs to be set in /etc/pacman.conf and vifm needs to be installed for this to fully function.
 > More information: <https://github.com/aurutils/aurutils>.

 - Search the AUR database for a keyword: